 At the time of the partition, the principal north-south road (Highway 1) crossed the Bến Hải River over Hien Luong Bridge (also known as the "Peace Bridge"), a beam bridge built from steel by the French in 1950.
 After the partition, the northern portion of the bridge was painted red and the southern portion yellow.
 The bridge was damaged by American bombardment during the Vietnam War in 1967.
 After the Paris Peace Accords, a modern bridge was built next to the old bridge.

-Private tour can start from Phong Nha and drop off at Hue City and surcharge 30 USD/ group
+The tour start from Phong Nha and finish at Hue City